 This could include: advising a foundation on portfolio strategy or grantmaking priorities, supporting a foundation launching work in a new area, helping funders think through how AI fits into their giving, working with a grantee organization to strengthen their strategy, or serving as a thought partner to a program officer or nonprofit leader navigating a complex moment.

 Not every leadership need requires a permanent hire.
-Sometimes organizations need an experienced leader for a defined window — to cover a vacancy, own a growth or partnerships function, or keep a critical workstream moving while a longer-term plan comes together.
+Sometimes organizations need an experienced leader for a defined window to cover a vacancy, own a growth or partnerships function, or keep a critical workstream moving while a longer-term plan comes together.
 I step into these roles with full ownership and accountability.

 Writing & Engagements

-Measuring AI in Education
+Measuring Artificial Intelligence in Education

-Make AI Work for Everyone
+Make AI Work for Everyone: Underrepresented Students Shouldn't Be Left Behind

-Guest: Amy Chen Kulesa
+AI in Education with Amy Chen Kulesa

 Whether you're working through a strategic challenge, looking for a thought partner on AI, or exploring what working together might look like, I'd love to hear from you.